 - Paul appears to be quoting a Corinthian slogan

-- Lit. brought under the power and/or authority of
+- Lit. brought under the power (authority) of

 - Gen. 2:24

-7 Now concerning the things about which you wrote: “It is good for a man not to touch a woman.”1 2 Nevertheless, to avoid sexual immorality2 let each man have his own wife, and each woman her own husband.
-3 Let the husband grant his wife her conjugal rights, and likewise also the wife her husband.
+“It is good for a man not to touch a woman.”1 2 Nevertheless, to avoid sexual immorality2 each man should have his own wife, and each woman her own husband.
+3 The husband must grant his wife her conjugal rights; and likewise the wife must grant her husband his.
 4 The wife does not have authority over her own body, but the husband does.
-And likewise, the husband does not have authority over his own body, but the wife does.
-5 Do not deprive one another except by mutual agreement, and only for a time, so that you may give yourselves to prayer.
-Then3 come together again, lest Satan tempt you because of your lack of self-control.
-6 But this I say by way of concession, and not as a command.
-7 For4 I wish that all men were just as I am.
-But each one has his own gift from God, one of one kind and another of another.
+And likewise the husband does not have authority over his own body, but the wife does.
+5 Therefore, do not deprive one another except by mutual agreement, and only for a limited time, so you can give yourselves to prayer.
+Then3 come together again so Satan will not tempt you due to your lack of self-control.
+6 But I say all this by way of concession, and not as a command.
+7 For4 I myself wish all men were just like me; but each one has his own gift from God, one of one kind, and another of another.

-8 Now to the unmarried and the widows I say: It is good for them if they remain as I am.
-9 But if they cannot exercise self-control, let them marry; for it is better to marry than to burn with sexual desire.
-10 But to the married I give this command (not I, but the Lord): The wife is not to leave her husband.
-11 But if she does leave, she is to remain unmarried, or else be reconciled to her husband.
-And the husband is not to divorce5 his wife.
+8 Now to the unmarried and the widows I say: It is good for them to remain as I am.
+9 But if they can’t exercise self-control, they should marry; for it is better to marry than to burn with sexual desire.
+10 But to the married I give this command (not I, but the Lord): The wife must not leave her husband.
+11 But if she does leave, she must remain unmarried, or else be reconciled to her husband.
+And the husband must not divorce5 his wife.

-12 And to the rest I say (I, and not the Lord): If any brother has an unbelieving wife, and she is content to live with him, let him not divorce her.
-13 And if any woman has an unbelieving husband, and he is content to live with her, let her not divorce him.
-14 For the unbelieving husband is sanctified by the wife, and the unbelieving wife is sanctified by the husband; otherwise your children would be unclean, but now they are holy.
-15 But if the unbeliever departs, let him depart: In such cases a brother or sister is not under bondage, but God has called us6 to peace.
+12 Now to the rest I say (I, and not the Lord): If any brother has an unbelieving wife, and she is content to live with him, he should not divorce her.
+13 And if any woman has an unbelieving husband, and he is content to live with her, she should not divorce him.
+14 For the unbelieving husband is sanctified by the wife, and the unbelieving wife is sanctified by the husband; otherwise your children would be unclean, but as it is they are holy.
+15 But if the unbeliever departs, let him depart.
+In such cases a brother or a sister is not under bondage, but God has called us6 to peace.
 16 For how do you know, O wife, whether you will save your husband?
 Or how do you know, O husband, whether you will save your wife?

-17 Only remember this: As the Lord has assigned a place to each one, and as God has called each one, so let him walk.
-And this is what I prescribe in all the churches.
-18 Was anyone called while circumcised?
+17 Only remember this: As the Lord has assigned to each one, and as God has called each one, so let each one continue to live.7 This is what I prescribe in all the churches.
+18 Was anyone called after being circumcised?
 Let him not become uncircumcised.
 Was anyone called while uncircumcised?
 Let him not be circumcised.
 19 Circumcision is nothing and uncircumcision is nothing; what counts is keeping God’s commands.
 20 Let each one remain in the same calling in which he was called.
-21 Were you called while a slave?
-Do not let it trouble you; but if you can gain your freedom, by all means do so.
-22 For he who was called in the Lord while a slave is now the Lord’s freedman.
-Likewise he who was called while free is now Christ’s slave.
-23 You were bought with a price: Do not become slaves of men.24 Brothers, in whatever calling each one of you was called, let him remain there with God.
+21 Were you called as a slave?
+Don’t let it trouble you; but if you can gain your freedom, by all means do so.
+22 For he who was called in the Lord as a slave is now the Lord’s freed man.
+Likewise he who was called as a free man is now Christ’s slave.
+23 You were bought with a price: Don’t become slaves of men!
+24 Brothers, in whatever calling each of you was called, let him remain there with God.

-25 Now concerning virgins: I have no command from the Lord, but I give this judgment as one whom the Lord, by His mercy, has made trustworthy.
-26 I think, therefore, in view of the impending7 distress, that it is good for a man to remain as he is.
+25 Now concerning virgins: I have no command from the Lord, but I give this judgment as one whom the Lord in his mercy has made trustworthy.
+26 So then: In view of the impending8 distress I consider it good for a man to remain as he is.
 27 Are you bound to a wife?
-Do not seek to be released.
+Don’t seek to be released.
 Are you released from a wife?
-Do not seek a wife.
+Don’t seek one.
 28 But even if you do marry, you have not sinned.
 And if a virgin marries, she has not sinned.
-Nevertheless, those who marry will experience troubles in this life,8 and I would spare you.
+Nevertheless, those who marry will experience troubles in this life,9 and I would spare you.

-29 Now brothers, what I am saying is this: The time is short, so that henceforth those who have wives should be as if they had none, 30 and those who weep as if they did not weep, and those who rejoice as if they did not rejoice, and those who buy as if they did not possess, 31 and those who make use of the world as if they did not use it to the full.9 For the form of this world is passing away.
-32 And I want you to be from concern.
+32 My desire is for you to be free from worldly concern.
 He who is unmarried is concerned about the things of the Lord—how he may please the Lord.
-33 But he who is married is concerned about the things of the world—how he may please his wife, 34 so that10 his interests are divided.
-Similarly, the unmarried woman or virgin is concerned about the things of the Lord, how she may be holy both in body and spirit.
+33 But he who is married is concerned about the things of the world—how he may please his wife, 34 with the result that12 his interests are divided.
+Similarly, the unmarried woman or virgin is concerned about the things of the Lord, how she may be holy, both in body and spirit.
 But she who is married is concerned about the things of the world—how she may please her husband.
-35 Now I am saying this for your own benefit, not to put a leash on you, but to promote what is fitting, and to secure undistracted devotion to the Lord.
+35 I’m saying all this for your own benefit: not to put a leash on you, but to promote what is fitting, and to secure your undistracted devotion to the Lord.

-36 Now if any man thinks he is not treating his virgin daughter fairly11—if she is past the bloom of her youth, and if it seems necessary—let him do as he wishes.
-He is not sinning; let them marry.
-37 Nevertheless, he who stands firm in his heart—feeling no compulsion, but having authority over his own will—and has decided in his own heart that he will keep his virgin daughter at home, he will do well.
-38 So then, he who gives his own virgin daughter in marriage does well, but he who does not give her in marriage does better.
+36 Now if any man thinks he is not treating his virgin daughter fairly13—if she is past the bloom of her youth, and if it seems necessary—he may do as he likes.
+He is not sinning: Let her14 marry.
+37 Nevertheless, he who stands firm in his heart—not being under compulsion, but having full control over his own will—and has decided in his own heart to keep his virgin daughter at home, he will do well.
+38 So then: He who gives his own virgin daughter in marriage does well, but he who does not give her in marriage does better.

-39 A wife is bound by law as long as her husband lives; but if her husband dies, she is free to be married to whom she wishes, only in the Lord.
+39 A wife is bound to her husband by law as long as he15 lives; but if her husband dies, she is free to be married to whom she likes, only in the Lord.
 40 But in my opinion she is happier if she remains as she is—and I think I also have the Spirit of God.